Hey Dry Winter Survivors,

 First of all, a big thumbs up for making it through the past couple of months!
 High spot prices, caused by the Dry Winter and heavy demand for electricity, were an unpleasant shock for many Flicksters – after all, they’re a stark contrast to the super low spot prices we’ve become accustomed to.
 But we’re very happy to say that 2017’s Dry Winter is finally over, and spot prices are back down under 9 cents per kWh again – Flick yeah!

 If you’ve been with us a while, you might recall a blog where Chief Flickster, Steve, compared the spot price of electricity to the price of strawberries.
 Well, this year it’s all about avocados, but the message is the same: just like the fluctuating price of avocados throughout the year ($8 avocados, anyone?!), the spot price of electricity moves up and down, reflecting the availability of electricity on the wholesale market.

-This really came into play this winter, when hydro-generation was low, but demand for power was high.
+This really came into play the winter of 2017, when hydro-generation was low, but demand for power was high.
 To make matters worse, it was the first year that Flicksters have encountered a Dry Winter: historically, they occur every four to five years, and the last (in 2012) happened before Flick hit the scene.
 So it really was baptism by fire – for all of us.